Let’s Talk About Ageism – Panel Discussion

 https://hopefoundation.org.nz/events/knowledge-exchange-25

-Past event – The latest opportunities to become involved as a co-creators : gardening or technology
+The latest opportunities to become involved as a co-creator : gardening and technology, held 18 March, 2025

 Looking for keen gardeners (Tamika and Lisa) Master Home Food Producers pilot project: Co creating ways to continue producing food at home.
 Older people grew up producing their own fruit and vegetables and this project will facilitate the passing on of older peoples’ skills with people in the community eager to learn.